bitnimble/DiscordMusicBot/README.md

 Note: when the bot joins a channel for the first time, it'll add a default youtube link to the queue (a 'ba dum tss' sound effect).
 Also please note that it takes a little bit of time to grab and extract the youtube audio stream when adding a song.
 The bot will tell you when the song properly gets added.

+If the bot crashes for some reason (I have pretty much no error handling, so it'll crash it you try and "play" something that's not a Youtube video), you'll have to restart it.
+I recommend running it under forever or pm2, which will restart it for you.
+After that, you'll need to `~~!join` again even though it may appear the bot is already in the channel.

 #Commands
 **~~!join** - bot joins your voice channel.